 Currently the only place one is likely to encounter a cam in on the camshaft in the engine of your automobile.
 Each cam is a "program" that controls the state of the intake and exhaust valves, synchronizing them to the position of the pistons.

 Last but not least is the pilot's logbook in the corner.
 Or log tape.
+Or floppy disk.
+Or CD-ROM.
 Or DVD.
 Or holographic crystal.
 Or whatever.